 Native to the tropics of Central and South America, the Arrowhead plant is not only easy to care for, but can be pretty easily propagated too.
-Propagating an Arrowhead may feel a little daunting at first but if you have a strong and healthy mother plant it can be a really simple process.
-They are quite resilient plants with strong stems so can deal with propagation well.
+It may feel a little daunting at first but if you have a strong and healthy mother plant it can be a really simple process.
+They are quite resilient plants with strong stems so can deal with some stress quite easily.

-In this post we will guide you through the complete Arrowhead propagation process; the various ways you can propagate your Arrowhead, the dos and don’ts, what tools you’ll need to propagate and things to look out for to ensure it’s a success!
+In this post we will guide you through the complete process; the various methods you can use, the dos and don’ts, what tools you’ll need and things to look out for to ensure it’s a success!

 Why propagate an Arrowhead Plant in the first place?

 There are several reasons why plant parents might choose to propagate their Arrowhead plants.
 Firstly, houseplants don’t always grow how we want them to!
-Arrowheads sometimes grow sideways, too leggy or can sometimes even outgrow the space in your home.
+They can sometimes grow sideways, too leggy or can sometimes even outgrow the space in your home.
 Pruning these plants is a great way to keep them in shape and looking healthy.
-But instead of throwing away those incredible cuttings, why not propagate them and create new plants.
+But instead of throwing away those incredible cuttings, why not use them and create new plants.

-But it doesn’t have to be all gloom and doom, you may also choose to propagate your Arrowhead plant to simply make new ones.
-Propagating is a great way to multiply the amount of greenery in your home without actually having to spend any more money on plants.
-Arrowhead cuttings also make great gifts for friends and family so the reasons you might want to propagate one are almost endless…
+But it doesn’t have to be all gloom and doom, you may also choose to propagate your plant to simply make new ones.
+It’s a great way to multiply the amount of greenery in your home without actually having to spend any more money on plants.
+Arrowhead cuttings also make great gifts for friends and family!

-What tools will I need to propagate my Arrowhead plant?
+What tools will I need for Arrowhead propagation?